All Products

 Exception analysis

-In the ARMS exception analysis feature, an exception corresponds to a Java `Exception`.
-Because of the `try-catch` mechanism, an exception in an API call may not be perceived by the requester.
-Multiple `try-catch` blocks can cause multiple exceptions for a single API call.
-If an uncaught exception affects the return result of an API call, it constitutes an error.
+In ARMS application monitoring, an exception maps to a Java Exception.
+Because of the try-catch mechanism, an exception caught inside an API call may not surface to the caller — and multiple try-catch blocks can produce multiple exceptions for a single API call.
+An error is a specific case: an uncaught exception that affects the return value of an API call.

-The Exception Statistics area displays a stacked column chart and a list of application exceptions during a specified period.
+The Exception Statistics area shows a stacked column chart and a list of exceptions during the selected period.

 • Click the IQZGu48IxL icon to zoom in.